How to Start a Subscription Box Service in 10 Steps

 1. Razors

 Dull razors, the right blade replacements, and having enough blade refills are common pain points for people who shave.
 Razors and razor blades need to be replaced often, so it’s no wonder they have become a popular subscription item.
-Razor brands like Dollar Shave Club, Billie, Harry’s, and BAKblade have grown significantly due to their convenient subscription box service.
+Razor brands like Dollar Shave Club, Billie, and Harry’s have grown significantly due to their convenient subscription box service.

 Many razor brands also launch new products and provide an option to add other personal care products to a subscription box, such as shaving cream, body wash, and deodorant — so you can get all your bath and body essentials delivered in one box.